ADDICTION TO SOCIAL NETWORK AND ITS CONSEQUENCES

 On the positive side, social networks can act as valuable tools for professionals.
 They achieve this by assisting young professionals to market their skills and seek business opportunities.

 Too much surfing of porn sites often affects real-life relationship.

 Excessive use of social networking sites to create relationship rather than spending time with family or friends may destroy real life relationship.

 Stalking is defined as the obsessive monitoring or attention towards the victim that may harass him or her.
 Cyber-stalking can be done in many different ways using social media.
 Sometimes, an ex-boyfriend or spouse may get angry at the breakup of a relation and use social media to pursue the victim.
 In another case, a relationship that was developed online gets sour and the stalker can use the personal information shared.
-Or, someone may also fall victim to a random cyber stalking attack.

 One of the most distressing aspects of the social media is the growing evidence that paedophiles may use fake accounts on the social media to make friendships with young children and teenagers.
 They pretend to be of the same age to win children’s confidence.
 They can then gain vital personal information like their schools and the places where they hang out.
 They can then use that information to bully and make sexual contact with their victims or exposing them to explicit imagery or content.